top of page

 The term 'egalitarianism' has its roots in the French language, specifically from the French word 'égal,' which means 'equal.'
 The suffix '-arian' is derived from the Latin 'arianus,' indicating a person who is associated with or adheres to a particular belief or practice.
 When combined, 'egalitarianism' conveys the idea of a philosophy or belief system centered around equality.
 This term emerged in the late 19th century, reflecting a growing societal and political interest in advocating for equal rights, opportunities, and treatment for all individuals, regardless of their background, gender, race, or social status.
 Egalitarianism remains a fundamental concept in modern social and political discourse, promoting the idea that a just and fair society should strive for equal treatment and opportunities for all its members.

-Quiz: Find the meaning of the noun egalitarianism:
+Find the correct meaning of the noun egalitarianism:

 Try Again!